dyno-might/dyno-might.github.io/2021-07-08-heritability.md

 2. Heritability depends on the amount of genetic variance in the population.
 If people have similar genes, heritability goes down.
 You don't need anything dramatic like new mutations.

-3. If genetics are correlated with the environment, surprising things can happen.
-For example, heritability can be higher than 100%.
+3. If genetics are correlated with the environment, weird things can happen.
+If environmental correlations decrease variance, then total variance might be lower then genetic variance.
+If so, heritability is greater than 100%!

 Heritability is really just a ratio of variances.
 You'll mislead yourself thinking about it any other way.